inspec/inspec/docs/README.md

 ## Stability Index

-Every available InSpec resource will indicate its stability.
-As InSpec matures, certain parts are more reliable than others.
+Every available Chef InSpec resource will indicate its stability.
+As Chef InSpec matures, certain parts are more reliable than others.
 Brand new features are likely to be redesigned and marked as such.

 The stability indices are as follows: